uzumaki1296/uzumaki1296/README.md

 My name is Tanmayee Kulkarni
 =========================================================================================================================================

-Full-stack Developer
+Full-Stack Developer
 -----------------

-I'm a solution-driven professional with almost 3 years of industry experience as a Senior Software Engineer in SAP Governance Risk and Compliance (GRC), software development for web applications, and database systems.
-I believe that despite the fact that talents are merely a tool for giving shape to your solution, occasionally the effects of several tools on the same solution can be very different.
+Welcome to my Github profile!
+I'm a passionate cloud enthusiast and full-stack software engineer with a solid academic foundation and hands-on experience in the dynamic world of technology.
+In my career, I've had the opportunity to dive deep into cloud computing, leveraging its transformative power to build scalable, resilient, and high-performance solutions.
+My journey as a full-stack software engineer has been marked by a commitment to innovation and a relentless pursuit of excellence in creating end-to-end applications.
+I'm a firm believer in the continuous learning journey that technology demands.
+Whether it's exploring the latest cloud services, staying updated on industry trends, or contributing to open-source projects, I thrive on expanding my knowledge base.
+As I navigate the ever-evolving tech landscape, I aspire to contribute meaningfully to projects that push the boundaries of what's possible.
+I'm excited about the intersection of cloud computing, artificial intelligence, and data analytics, and I look forward to shaping the future of technology through impactful software solutions.

+*   👩🏻‍🎓  Master's in Computer Science - SUNY Binghamton(May'23).
+*   🚀  Senior Software Engineer at Capgemini Technologies Ltd.
-*   🌍  I'm based in New York
+*   🌍  Based in New York, USA.
-*   ✉️  You can contact me at kulkarnitanmayee1296@gmail.com
-*   🧠  Currently learning Spring MVC, Hibernate JPA, AWS
+*   🧠  Currently learning ReactJS, Rust.
-*   🤝  I'm open to collaborating on Data Analytics and Cloud projects
+*   🤝  Open to collaborating on Cloud, AI/ML & Data Analytics projects.
+*   ✉️  You can contact me at kulkarnitanmayee1296@gmail.com.
-*   ⚡  Modern Family - S4:E2 - 20:59
+*   ⚡  Modern Family - S4:E2 - 20:59.

 <a href="https://www.twitter.com/tkulkar1" target="_blank" rel="noreferrer"><img src="https://img.shields.io/twitter/follow/tkulkar1?logo=twitter&style=for-the-badge&color=0891b2&labelColor=1c1917" /></a>

 ### Skills

+I specialize in designing and implementing cloud-native architectures, utilizing platforms like AWS and Azure.
+My proficiency extends across the entire software development lifecycle, from conceptualization and coding to testing, deployment, and maintenance.
+My tech stack includes but is not limited to:

 <p align="left">
 <a href="https://www.oracle.com/java/" target="_blank" rel="noreferrer"><img src="https://raw.githubusercontent.com/danielcranney/readme-generator/main/public/icons/skills/java-colored.svg" width="36" height="36" alt="Java" /></a>